mathieucarbou/MycilaJSY/docs/index.md

 - `reactivePower`
 - `voltage`

-Note: Unlike other JEY, JSY1031 also exposes the phase angle in degree (positive), but not its sign (to know if it is lagging or not).
+Note: Unlike other SY, JSY1031 also exposes the phase angle in degree (positive), but not its sign (to know if it is lagging or not).
 MycilaJSY does not read this value.

 ### JSY-MK-163